 The inner pot of an electric pressure cooker can be a nonstick surface or stainless steel.
 At first the allure of nonstick seems great – fast and easy cleanup.
 The Environmental Working Group (EWG) raises a lot of questions about the questionable safety of Teflon nonstick cookware, linking it to birth defects and cancer.
 Ceramic non-stick options available, providing the convenience of non-stick without the health risks.

 I went the safe route with a stainless steel inner pot.
 Yes stainless steel is more work to clean, but not much.
-I wash my pot, then wash it with Bar Keepers Friend Stainless Steel Cleaner.
+I wash my pot, then get it shiny again with my DIY Stainless Steel cleaner.
+I use it on my sink too and it’s a great alternative to toxic cleaners like Bar Keepers Friend Stainless Steel Cleaner.
 My inner pot cleans up like new EVERY TIME.
 For a tough mess I will soak the pot before washing.
 Here is what the inside of my inner pot.

 Size of Pressure Cooker